Timelines published by our users.

 [Created]

-The Kiss is an oil-on-canvas painting with added gold leaf, silver and platinum by the Austrian Symbolist painter Gustav Klimt.
+Gustav Klimt.
+Oil and gold leaf on canvas.
+128 An oil-on-canvas painting with added gold leaf, silver and platinum by the Austrian Symbolist painter.
 It was painted at some point in [1907] and [1908], during the height of what scholars call his "Golden Period".
 It was exhibited in [1908] under the title Liebespaar as stated in the catalogue of the exhibition.
-128

 [Started]

-The Kiss is a sculpture by Romanian Modernist sculptor Constantin Brâncuși.
+Constantin Brancusi.
+Stone.
+129 A sculpture by the Romanian Modernist sculptor Brâncuși.
 It is an early example of his proto-cubist style of non-literal representation.
 This sculpture is considered the first modern sculpture of the twentieth century.
-129

 [Created]

-The Steerage is a black and white photograph taken by Alfred Stieglitz.
+Alfred Stieglitz.
+Photogravure.
+127 A black and white photograph taken by Stieglitz.
 It has been hailed by some critics as one of the greatest photographs of all time because it captures in a single image both a formative document of its time and one of the first works of artistic modernism.There were men and women and children on the lower deck of the steerage.
-127

 [Created]

-A large oil painting by the Spanish artist Pablo Picasso.
+Pablo Picasso.
+Oil on canvas.
+126 A large oil painting by the Spanish artist.
 Part of the permanent collection of the Museum of Modern Art in New York, it portrays five nude female prostitutes in a brothel on Carrer d'Avinyó, a street in Barcelona, Spain.
 The figures are confrontational and not conventionally feminine, being rendered with angular and disjointed body shapes, some to a menacing degree.
-126

 [Created]

-Georges Braque was a major 20th-century French painter, collagist, draughtsman, printmaker and sculptor.
+Georges Braque.
+Oil on canvas.
+130 Braque was a major 20th-century French painter, collagist, draughtsman, printmaker and sculptor.
 His most notable contributions were in his alliance with Fauvism, and the role he played in the development of Cubism.
 Braque's work between [1908] and [1912] is closely associated with that of his colleague Pablo Picasso.
-130

 [Created]

-Wassily Wassilyevich Kandinsky was a Russian painter and art theorist active in Germany during the late Belle Époque and Interwar eras.
+Vassily Kandinsky.
+Oil on canvas.
+132 Kandinsky was a Russian painter and art theorist active in Germany during the late Belle Époque and Interwar eras.
 Kandinsky is generally credited as one of the pioneers of abstraction in Western art.
 Born in Moscow, he began painting studies at the age of 30.
-132

 [Created]

-Goldfish is an oil-on-canvas still life painting by French visual artist Henri Matisse.
+Henri Matisse.
+Oil on canvas.
+131 A still life painting by French visual artist Matisse.
 Goldfish was part of a series that Matisse produced between the spring and early summer of [1912].
-131

 [Created]

-Self-Portrait as a Soldier, or Selbstbildnis als Soldat, is an Expressionist oil-on-canvas painting by the German artist Ernst Ludwig Kirchner.
+Ernst Ludwig Kirchner.
+Oil on canvas.
+133 Self-Portrait as a Soldier, or Selbstbildnis als Soldat, is an Expressionist oil-on-canvas painting by the German artist.
 Kirchner created this self-depiction in [1915], following his medical discharge from military service during the First World War.
 The artwork measures 69 centimetres in height by 61 centimetres in width.
-133

 [Started]

-Käthe Kollwitz was a German artist who worked with painting, printmaking and sculpture.
+Käthe Kollwitz.
+Woodcut.
+134 Kollwitz was a German artist who worked with painting, printmaking and sculpture.
 Her most famous art cycles, including The Weavers and The Peasant War, depict the effects of poverty, hunger and war on the working class.
 Despite the realism of her early works, her art is now more closely associated with Expressionism.
-134

 [Created]

-Villa Savoye is a modernist villa and gatelodge in Poissy, on the outskirts of Paris, France.
-It was designed by the Swiss-French architect Le Corbusier and his cousin Pierre Jeanneret, and built using steel and reinforced concrete.
-135
+Le Corbusier (architect).
+Steel and reinforced concrete.
+135 Savoye is a modernist villa and gatelodge in Poissy, on the outskirts of Paris, France.
+It was designed by the Swiss-French architect Le Corbusier and his cousin Pierre Jeanneret.

-Mondrian was a Dutch painter and art theoretician who is regarded as one of the greatest artists of the 20th century.
+Piet Mondrian.
+Oil on canvas.
+136 Mondrian was a Dutch painter and art theoretician who is regarded as one of the greatest artists of the 20th century.
 He was one of the pioneers of 20th-century abstract art, as he changed his artistic direction from figurative painting to an increasingly abstract style, until he reached a point where his artistic vocabulary was taken down to simple geometric elements.
-136

 [Created]

-Object, known in English as Fur Breakfast or Breakfast in Fur, is a sculpture by the surrealist Méret Oppenheim, consisting of a fur-covered teacup, saucer and spoon.
-138
+Meret Oppenheim.
+Fur-covered cup, saucer, and spoon.
+138 Object, known in English as Fur Breakfast or Breakfast in Fur, is a sculpture by the surrealist Oppenheim, consisting of a fur-covered teacup, saucer and spoon.

 [Created]

-The Two Fridas is an oil painting by Mexican artist Frida Kahlo.
+Frida Kahlo.
+Oil on canvas.
+140 An oil painting by Mexican artist Frida Kahlo.
 The painting was the first large-scale work done by Kahlo and is considered one of her most notable paintings.
 It is a double self-portrait, depicting two versions of Kahlo seated together.
 One is wearing a white European style Victorian dress, while the other is wearing a traditional Tehuana dress.
 The painting is housed at the Museo de Arte Moderno in Mexico City.
-140

 [Created]

-The Migration Series, originally titled The Migration of the Negro, is a group of paintings by African-American painter Jacob Lawrence which depicts the migration of African Americans to the Northern United States from the South that began in the [1910]s.
-141
+Jacob Lawrence.
+Casein tempera on hardboard.
+141 The Migration Series, originally titled The Migration of the Negro, is a group of paintings by African-American painter Jacob Lawrence which depicts the migration of African Americans to the Northern United States from the South that began in the [1910]s.

 [Created]

-Wifredo Óscar de la Concepción Lam y Castilla, better known as Wifredo Lam, was a Cuban artist who sought to portray and revive the enduring Afro-Cuban spirit and culture.
+Wifredo Óscar de la Concepción Lam y Castilla, better known as Wifredo Lam.
+Gouache on paper mounted on canvas.
+142 By the Cuban artist who sought to portray and revive the enduring Afro-Cuban spirit and culture.
 Inspired by and in contact with some of the most renowned artists of the 20th century, including Pablo Picasso, Henri Matisse, Frida Kahlo and Diego Rivera, Lam melded his influences and created a unique style, which was ultimately characterized by the prominence of hybrid figures.
-142

 [Created]

-Sueño de una tarde dominical en la Alameda Central or Dream of a Sunday Afternoon at Alameda Central Park is a 15.6 meter wide mural created by Diego Rivera.
+Diego Rivera.
+Fresco.
+143 Sueño de una tarde dominical en la Alameda Central or Dream of a Sunday Afternoon at Alameda Central Park is a 15.6 meter wide mural created by Diego Rivera.
 It is the principal work of the Museo Mural Diego Rivera adjacent to the Alameda in the historic center of Mexico City.

-143
+Marcel Duchamp.
 Readymade glazed sanitary china with black paint.
-144
+144 An upside down urinal with a signature.

 [Official Opening]

-The Seagram Building is a skyscraper at 375 Park Avenue, between 52nd and 53rd streets, in the Midtown Manhattan neighborhood of New York City, New York, U.S. It was designed in the International Style by Ludwig Mies van der Rohe along with Philip Johnson, Ely Jacques Kahn, and Robert Allan Jacobs.
+Ludwig Mies van der Rohe and Philip Johnson (architects).
+Steel frame with glass curtain wall and bronze.
+146 The Seagram Building is a skyscraper at 375 Park Avenue, between 52nd and 53rd streets, in the Midtown Manhattan neighborhood of New York City, New York, U.S. It was designed in the International Style by Ludwig Mies van der Rohe along with Philip Johnson, Ely Jacques Kahn, and Robert Allan Jacobs.
 The high-rise tower is 515 feet (157 m) tall with 38 stories.
-146

 [Created]

-Marilyn Diptych is a silkscreen print by American pop artist Andy Warhol depicting Marilyn Monroe.
+Andy Warhol.
+Oil, acrylic, and silkscreen enamel on canvas.
+147 A silkscreen print by American pop artist Andy Warhol depicting Marilyn Monroe.
 The monumental work is one of the artist's most noted of the movie star.
-147

 [Painted]

-Helen Frankenthaler was an American abstract expressionist painter.
+Helen Frankenthaler.
+Acrylic on canvas.
+149 By the American abstract expressionist painter.
 She was a major contributor to the history of postwar American painting.
 Having exhibited her work for over six decades, she spanned several generations of abstract painters while continuing to produce vital and ever-changing new work.
-149

 [Created]

-Yayoi Kusama is a Japanese contemporary artist who works primarily in sculpture and installation.
+Yayoi Kusama.
+Mirror balls.
+148 By the Japanese contemporary artist who works primarily in sculpture and installation.
 She is also active in painting, performance, video art, fashion, poetry, fiction, and other arts.
 Her work is based in conceptual art and shows some attributes of feminism, minimalism, surrealism, art brut, pop art, and abstract expressionism, and is infused with autobiographical, psychological, and sexual content.
-148

 [Created]

-Lipstick (Ascending) on Caterpillar Tracks is a weathering steel sculpture by Claes Oldenburg.
-It is located at Morse College Courtyard, at Yale University, in New Haven, Connecticut.
-150
+Claes Oldenburg.
+Cor-Ten steel, steel, aluminum, and cast resin; painted with polyurethane enamel.
+150 A weathering steel sculpture located at Morse College Courtyard, at Yale University, in New Haven, Connecticut.

 [Built]

-Spiral Jetty is a work of land art constructed that is considered to be the most important work by American sculptor Robert Smithson.
+Robert Smithson.
+Earthwork.
+151 A work of land art constructed that is considered to be the most important work by American sculptor Smithson.
 Smithson documented the construction of the sculpture in a 32-minute color film also titled Spiral Jetty.
 Built on the northeastern shore of the Great Salt Lake near Rozel Point in Utah entirely of mud, salt crystals, and basalt rocks.
-151

 [Started]

-An instructive example of the post-modern style set in rural north Delaware.
-152
+Robert Venturi, John Rauch, and Denise Scott Brown (architects).
+Wood frame and stucco.
+152 An instructive example of the post-modern style set in rural north Delaware.